sethiojas/automation/README.md

 f--yes.mp
 ```
 where 'f' denotes file and 'd' denotes directory.

+## Saving Email attachments
+Any attachment (if present) in the email from the pre-specified email address gets saved to the download path
+specified by the user at the time when setup.py was run.
+The attachments have the same name as that of the original file attached in the email.
+If the file name already exists, then the date and time at which the file was downloaded is appended at the end of
+the file name.

 ## Easter Egg
 **Find out what happens if the email subject is not one of the Valid email Subjects.
 The result may be different everytime